 Due to their investment strategy, the sub-funds Capital Builder and Dynamic Portfolio do not follow a sustainable approach and therefore extra-financial characteristics are not considered when selecting securities.
-Consequently, and in order to meet the investment objective, the investment process will not take into account sustainability risks.
+Consequently, and in order to meet the investment objective, the investment process of these sub-funds will not take into account sustainability risks.

 In addition, the sub-funds Capital Builder, Dynamic Portfolio and Global Fixed Rate Portfolio 2024 do not apply the Responsible Business Conduct Policy.
-In consequence, and in order to meet the investment objective, the investment process will not take into account principal adverse impacts on sustainability factors.
+In consequence, and in order to meet the investment objective, the investment process of these sub-funds will not take into account principal adverse impacts on sustainability factors.